 True influencers are creative, passionate experts in their subject areas, with highly engaged followers.
 Having them tell your brand story in an authentic and credible way is much more powerful than simply pushing out your campaign communications.
 Effectively working with influencers is a relationship that requires work on both ends.
 Whether that relationship is managed by an in-house marketing team or an external agency, there are five key tenets that can help to ensure quality sponsored brand content is developed that tells your brand’s story and delivers its message in an engaging and even inspiring manner.

 Karen Koslow will be a featured speaker during the live Influencer Marketing Virtual Event July 19 presented by Chief Marketer.
-Mark the date with more details to come.

 Identify the right influencers

 Finding the right influencers for your campaign means finding the right fit for your brand values, assignment and content needs.
 If your campaign is focused on visual storytelling, for example, make sure you pick an influencer with a proven ability to produce quality video.
 If you are delivering educational content, align with an expert in your vertical.
 If you are simply looking for a well-followed person in your target audience segment, you still need to consider personality, tone and manner.
 Make sure the influencers’ values and messaging are aligned with your brand’s—it should feel like a natural fit.

 It is also important to consider audience size.
 Celebrity influencers offer higher reach and a particular cache, but also have lower engagement rates, so you may not always get your money’s worth.
 Power middle influencers (10,000-250,000 followers) and micro-influencers (less than 10,000 followers) offer higher levels of engagement because they have worked hard to cultivate an engaged audience through compelling content, and they work hard to create quality for brand partners, too.